-Here is a list of skills that are useful in conflict resolution.
-With each skill, there is an example of how to apply it in different conflict resolution scenarios.
+Before we discuss the steps you can take to resolve conflict, let’s cover the skills that can help you navigate it successfully.
+With each skill, there is an example of how to apply it in different scenarios.

 Active listening is a crucial part of conflict resolution.
-An employee might be approached by someone about a way in which their behavior is disruptive, and by actively listening, will understand the origin of the complaint and what to do about it.
+An employee might be approached by someone about a way in which their behavior is disruptive, and by actively listening, they can understand the origin of the complaint and what to do about it.

 Bias for action